Voltorane/sys-micro-fractos-mock/README.md

   ```

 * ### Setup config
-  The config is ready for the demonstration and you need to change it only if you want to add some new nodes \
+  The config is ready for the demonstration and you need to change it only if you want to add some new nodes. \
   The data_center_setup.cfg config has the following layout:
     ```
     #for setup only, change if config directory is in different place